Welcome!

 Other Notes

-I've also considered using 'Plum' (semantic translation of my last name), but it doesn't have the same ring to it, nor does it preserve the lexigraphic ordering of Li.
+I've also considered using 'Plum' (the semantic translation of my last name), but it doesn't have the same ring to it, nor does it preserve the lexigraphic ordering of Li.
 Generally I find semantic translations to be more faithful to the original meaning, as convenient as pinyin is for romanization.

 Other Quotes and Historical Tidbits